-As a foreign private issuer, we are exempt under the Exchange Act from, among other things, the rules prescribing the furnishing and content of proxy statements, and our executive officers, management board members, supervisory board members and principal shareholders are exempt from the reporting and short-swing profit recovery provisions contained in Section 16 of the Exchange Act.
-In addition, we will not be required under the Exchange Act to file periodic reports and financial statements with the SEC as frequently or as promptly as U.S. companies whose securities are registered under the Exchange Act.
+The Company is subject to certain of the informational filing requirements of the Exchange Act.
+Since the Company is a "foreign private issuer", it is exempt from the rules and regulations under the Exchange Act prescribing the furnishing and content of proxy statements, and its officers, directors and principal shareholders are exempt from the reporting and "short-swing" profit recovery provisions contained in Section 16 of the Exchange Act with respect to their purchase and sale of Shares.
+In addition, the Company is not required to file reports and financial statements with the SEC as frequently or as promptly as U.S. public companies whose securities are registered under the Exchange Act.
+However, it is required to file with the SEC an Annual Report on Form 20-F, such as this report, containing financial statements audited by an independent accounting firm.
+The SEC also maintains a website at www.sec.gov that provides access to reports and other information that the Company files with or furnishes electronically to the SEC.

-We are subject to the informational requirements of the Exchange Act that are applicable to foreign private issuers.
-Accordingly, we are required to file or furnish reports and other information with the SEC, including annual reports on Form 20-F and reports on Form 6-K. The SEC maintains an Internet website that contains reports and other information regarding issuers that file electronically with the SEC.
-Our filings with the SEC are available to the public through the SEC's website at http://www.sec.gov.